 Working with pet owners, the veterinary profession and fellow animal welfare organisations, together we can make a better life for all our pets.

-Join us online for the PAW 2020 launch
+The online launch for the 2021 PAW Report

-Join our expert panel for a live panel Q & A as they review and discuss these trends, with a focus on obesity, preventive healthcare, pet behaviour and pre-acquisition preparation, as well as highlighting early indicators of potential impacts of the first national COVID-19 lockdown, and actions needed from across the veterinary professions and animal welfare sector to drive positive change.
+The PAW Report is the UK’s largest and most comprehensive annual assessment of pet wellbeing.
+Join our expert panel for a free webinar as they review and discuss trends and findings, with a focus on obesity, preventive healthcare, pet behaviour and pre-acquisition preparation, as well as highlighting potential impacts of the first 18 months of the COVID-19 pandemic, and actions needed from across the veterinary professions and animal welfare sector to drive positive change.

-Chaired by Vicki Betton, PAW Report project lead at PDSA, the panel features keynote speakers from across the profession:
+Chaired by Sean Wensley, PDSA Senior Vet (Communication & Education), the panel features keynote speakers from across the profession: